Skip to Content

 Instructions

 1. Wash the rice in a bowl under tap water.
-Put your hand in a claw shape and agitate the rice in water to bring up any impurities.
+Put your hand in a claw shape and agitate the rice in the water to bring up any impurities.
 Drain the water and repeat a few times.

 2. Place the rice into a pot.
 Add water, salt, and oil.
 Bring to a boil, then turn off the flame.